GREEN RIDGE

 *Pyrite-

-FeS2 - Small crystals are present as inclusions within quartz crystals.
-Some quartz contains pyrite phantoms.
+FeS2 - Occurs as small (less than 1 cm) inclusions within quartz crystals.
+Some quartz contains disseminated pyrite phantoms.
 Massive pyrite occurs within some small pockets, but is rare.
-A 1" pyritihedron on matrix has been found.
+A 3 cm pyritihedron on matrix has been found.

 *Quartz-

-SiO2 - Crystals to over 6" have been found.
+SiO2 - Occurs as crystals to about 20 cm.
 Aesthetic light purple amethyst scepters, some containing enhydros with movable bubbles are found within the breccia zone.
-Doubly terminated crystals, some amethystine, and some exhibiting parallel growth are also found here.
-Japan-law twin crystals are present, but rare.
-Phantoms and inclusions of pyrite and other minerals are found within individual crystals.
+Doubly terminated crystals, some amethystine, and some exhibiting parallel growth have also been found.
+Brilliant Japan-law twin crystals occur but are rare.
+Phantoms and inclusions of pyrite and other minerals occur within individual crystals.

 * photographed